-For the lack of a better name, Second Service is the name given to our typical, contemporary Mennonite worship style.
+This is a mix of traditional and contemporary Mennonite worship style.
 It is reverent, yet casual, relaxed and with some spontaneity.
 We sing a variety of hymn styles, new and old, and we prefer to sing in four part harmony.
 A segment of the worship time is geared for children.
 A staffed nursery for infants to age 4 is provided.

-Second Service is offered from September through May, and starts at 10:45 am on Sunday.
+Worship from September through May usually starts at 10:45 am on Sunday, with some exceptions.

-We blend elements of the Matins format and the Second Worship style during the summer months.
+We blend elements of the Matins format and our standard worship style during the summer months.